surfer190/fixes/docs/quotes/quotes.md

 > In other words, you should avoid rigid, military-style management—in which the decision-makers do not necessarily suffer personal consequences from their decisions—because it is especially prone to collapse. - Why Complex Systems Collapse Faster, TabletMag

-“Here is what happens when you play by the rules: You lose.”
+> “Here is what happens when you play by the rules: You lose.” - Grigory Rodchenkov.

-Excerpt From: Grigory Rodchenkov.
 “The Rodchenkov Affair”.
-Apple Books.

 “You give but little when you give of your possessions.

-It is when you give of yourself that you truly give.”
+It is when you give of yourself that you truly give.” -  Kahlil Gibran.
+“The Prophet”

-Excerpt From: Kahlil Gibran.
+> “You work that you may keep pace with the earth and the soul of the earth.
+For to be idle is to become a stranger unto the seasons, and to step out of life’s procession, that marches in majesty and proud submission towards the infinite.” - Kahlil Gibran.
 “The Prophet”.
-Apple Books.

-“You work that you may keep pace with the earth and the soul of the earth.

-For to be idle is to become a stranger unto the seasons, and to step out of life’s procession, that marches in majesty and proud submission towards the infinite.”

-Excerpt From: Kahlil Gibran.
+“But if you in your pain call birth an affliction and the support of the flesh a curse written upon your brow, then I answer that naught but the sweat of your brow shall wash away that which is written.” - Kahlil Gibran.
 “The Prophet”.
-Apple Books.

-“But if you in your pain call birth an affliction and the support of the flesh a curse written upon your brow, then I answer that naught but the sweat of your brow shall wash away that which is written.”

-Excerpt From: Kahlil Gibran.
-“The Prophet”.
-Apple Books.

-“No matter how good you were, someone was better.
-Live by that knowledge, and you would never grow so confident that you became sloppy.”

-Excerpt From: Brandon Sanderson.
-“The Emperor’s Soul”.
-Apple Books.
+> “No matter how good you were, someone was better.
+Live by that knowledge, and you would never grow so confident that you became sloppy.” - Brandon Sanderson.
+“The Emperor’s Soul”

 “If prices went up, people demanded not a stable purchasing power for the marks they had, but more marks to buy what they needed.
-More marks were printed, and more, and more.”

-Excerpt From: Bob Wolf.
-“When Money Dies.” iBooks.
+More marks were printed, and more, and more. -  Bob Wolf.
+“When Money Dies.”

-We reject: kings, presidents and voting.
-We believe in: rough consensus and running code.
-    -Dave Clark at IETF 24
+> We reject: kings, presidents and voting.
+We believe in: rough consensus and running code. - Dave Clark at IETF 24

 He could never simply relax and enjoy life - he had to prove that he was better than everybody else.
 Life was a game, and he had to win at all costs. - Angelo Agrizzi "The real Bosasa Story"